-Atlas Arteria continues to demonstrate its commitment to driving gender balance at all levels and is proud to have again met its targets in 2022.
+Atlas Arteria continues to demonstrate its commitment to driving gender balance at all levels and is proud to have again met its targets in 2023.
 There is recognition that this commitment to diversity is critical - particularly at senior levels - as is the willingness to explore issues of equity related to remuneration.
 The annual remuneration review process operates under a rigorous and transparent remuneration framework.
+A full benchmarking of roles was completed earlier this year with the results used to inform the annual remuneration review.
+The design of these processes sought to remove gender bias and ensure a fair and consistent consideration of all employees.

-Another benchmarking exercise will be conducted in 2023, which will consider gender bias.
-The baseline pay equity review commenced in 2022 has helped the business to understand where more work is needed in its policies or practices to ensure there are no barriers to equity.
-In 2023, Atlas Arteria will also review its core people policies to ensure they remain contemporary and competitive and support the business's Employee Value Proposition.
+In 2023, we have commenced the process to review our core people policies to ensure they remain contemporary and competitive and support the business's Employee Value Proposition.
+As part of the review, we have developed a new Appropriate Workplace Behaviour policy.
+This policy responds to our regulatory obligations and clearly outlines our expectations and the obligations of all employees.